Beyond the Curb–Hazardous Materials Disposal

 147 Fourth Street Gonzales, CA 93926

-Location accepts controlled and non-controlled medications.
-Hours: Monday to Friday, 8:00 AM - 5:00 PM.
+The location accepts controlled and non-controlled medications.
+It is open Monday through Friday, 8:00 AM to 5:00 PM.
 Call 831-675-5010 for more information.

 Greenfield Police Department